 Salomon X Ultra series: Supportive shoe for backcountry hiking adventures

 Salomon X Ultra 4 Gore-Tex is probably the most popular shoe in the X Ultra series, especially for more rigorous terrain.
-You will find the traction the Salomon X Ultra 4 Gore-Tex provides incredible.
+You will find that the traction the Salomon X Ultra 4 Gore-Tex provides is incredible.
 The outer lugs can bite into loose terrain, and the soft rubber handles the rocky surface well.
 Thanks to the ADV-C chassis, you will have a strong base when walking on uneven, loose, or slippery terrain.
 With so many functions, the weight is surprisingly light, albeit not the lightest in the lineup.

 Salomon Genesis series: Good for short to medium walks/runs

-Planning Your Next Japan Trip?
+Tips for Planning Your Next Japan Trip

 So if you are planning to travel to this beautiful country, refer to our article, Plan Your Next Japan Trip – When and Where to Start, for some helpful information, advice, and tips to keep in mind when planning your visit.